Navigatron/notes/content/ns/lab5.md

 Just for fun, you may run `man rndc`, scroll to commands, and take a screenshot of the reload command description.

+> Note - we never configured rndc to communicate with the server, this could be a problem later?
+Saving this link here just in case: [config rndc with bind](https://www.centos.org/docs/5/html/Deployment_Guide-en-US/s1-bind-rndc.html)

 ## 2.3

 At this point, the instructions and the report diverge.